ReachableCEO/StartupStarterPackage/src/ProductPlan/User-Needs.md

   50-500 new registrations each day)
 - ::1000 users browsing the web site any given time
 - ::1000 gaming clans
-- ::1000 members of a single clan (average: 8)
+- ::1000 members of a single clan (./average: 8.md)
-- ::4 MB max disk space for each clan (average: 0.5 MB)
+- ::4 MB max disk space for each clan (./average: 0.5 MB.md)
 - ::100 game vendors posting advertisements on the site
 - ::1000 actual advertisements in the database